 These results bring us closer to solving one of the main test questions in the classification theory of abstract elementary classes7:

-Conjecture 1.4 (Shelah's categoricity conjecture).
-If K is an AEC that is categorical in unboundedly8 many cardinals, then K is categorical on a tail of cardinals.
+Conjecture 1.3 (Shelah's eventual categoricity conjecture).
+An AEC that is categorical in a high-enough cardinal is categorical on a tail of cardinals.